By Jay Savulich, Chief Operations Officer, Rising Tide Capital

 10. A startup budget and a description of total funds required to get the business up and running.
 Be sure to include fees for business formation; food business-related licenses and permits; as well as marketing materials and insurance costs.
 Don’t forget to also budget for your point-of-sale solution, ingredients, equipment and supplies.

-Proper planning will help you get your business off on the right foot.
+Proper planning will help you get your food business off on the right foot.
 Don’t derail your dreams by cutting corners or skimping on the details.
 Ensure you have a solid foundation by doing your homework, understanding your competitors, defining your differentiators, and establishing a realistic plan for startup and growth.
 Now is the time to get serious about your business, or your business will never be serious enough for you, your customers, potential partners, or possible investors.

 Rising Tide Capital is a non-profit organization whose mission is to assist struggling individuals and communities to build strong businesses which transform lives, strengthen families, and build sustainable communities.
 For more information on their programs and services, visit www.risingtidecapital.org